-“The problem is that the systems of cats and dogs cannot tolerate theobromine, one of key ingredients of chocolate,” says Dr Chester.
+“The problem is that the systems of cats and dogs cannot tolerate theobromine, one of the key ingredients of chocolate,” says Dr Chester.

-“Onions can also be toxic”, she warned.
-“Even the small amounts contained on pizza slices.
-The fatty foods in barbeque left overs can affect the animals’ pancreas and lead to pancreatitis.
+“Fatty foods in barbeque left overs can affect the animals’ pancreas and lead to pancreatitis.
 Cooked bones can also cause major problems.
 They’re brittle and the sharp slivers can either lodge in the throat or pierce the stomach lining.”

 Dr Chester emphasized that she was not trying to be melodramatic.

 One recent patient treated at the RSPCA had a corn cob removed from the dog’s intestines.

 “We see this far too often.
 It was touch and go for Nova the dog, sometimes these obstructions can be very tricky to remove and if not found early enough, can be fatal.

 “We want everyone to enjoy the Easter break.
 But please!
 Think carefully before you feed your pets food designed for humans - especially chocolate!” warns Dr Chester.

 Safe travel with pets